apache/dolphinscheduler/docs/en_US/EasyScheduler Proposal.md

 The core developers, including experienced open source developers and team leaders, have formed a group full of diversity.
 All of these core developers have deep expertise in workflow processing and the Hadoop Ecosystem in general.

+(Noticed, if you want to say you have experienced open source developers, you should list the experiences, such as which projects core maintainer?
+Contributor?
+Or somthing.
+Otherwise, just be honest.
+Just say senior developer and could be guided by mentors.)

 ## Known Risks

 ### Orphaned products

 EasyScheduler is widely adopted in China by many [companies and organizations](https://github.com/analysys/EasyScheduler/issues/57).
 The core developers of EasyScheduler team plan to work full time on this project.
 Currently there are 10 use cases with more that  1000 activity tasks per day using EasyScheduler in the user's production environment.
 Furthermore, since EasyScheduler has received more than 1500 stars and been forked more than 500 times.
 EasyScheduler has eight major release so far and and received 365 pull requests from contributors, which further demonstrates EasyScheduler as a very active project.
 We plan to extend and diversify this community further through Apache.

+(NOTED, Orphaned risk is about diversity of your community, contributors from different entities, it isn't related how many stars.)

 Thus, it is very unlikely that EasyScheduler becomes orphaned.